hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    hailomz eval <model_name> --target hardware

 If multiple devices are available, it's possible to select a specific one.
-Make sure to run on a device compatible to the compiled model.
+Make sure to run on a device compatible with the compiled model.

-Please pay attention that Hailo-15H is not supported for evaluation in our model zoo, although it is supported for compilation and optimization.

 .. code-block::